giankarlho/Project-JavaSE/README.md

-# Proyectos-JavaSE
+# Ejercicios algorítmicos con Java
-Estructuras de Control
+### Estructuras de Control
 * Condicionales: if, else if, swich
+### Estructuras Repetitivas
-* Repetitivas: for, while, do while, for each
+* Iteradores: for, while, do while, for each
 * Arreglos: unidimensionales y bidimensioneales,
 * Arrays